aarya-bhatia/irc/README.md

 - Message queues and buffers: A connection struct contains incoming and outgoing message queues in addition to request and response buffers.
 This allows us to send or receive multiple messages to and fro a client at once.
   It is also used for storing chat messages from another client.

-On the other hand, the request and response buffer only store the data that is currently being read or transmitted.
-Since we may not send or receive all the data we also keep track of where we are in the buffer.
+Since we may not send or receive all the data at once, we also keep track of where we are in the buffers using integer indices and offsets.

 - Note that the User and Peer struct have their own internal message queues.
   Initially messages are put in the main message queue, but after client has